-If you are looking to gain weight, then don’t have bare cupboards.
+If you are wondering how to gain weight, then don’t have bare cupboards.
 Go to your kitchen right now after reading this section and take a look at what you’ve got in stock.

-Examples are whole-grain breads, vegetables such as avocados and potatoes, kidney beans, lean red meat, poultry and fish.
+Gain weight foods could be items like whole-grain breads, vegetables such as avocados and potatoes, kidney beans, and high protein food selections like lean red meat, poultry and fish.

 Bodybuilding doesn’t have to break the bank.
 Many times you can get bulk items for much cheaper than you think.
 Packages of tuna, turkey, chicken legs, pasta all are great bulking items that don’t cost a ton of money.

 Perishable items like fruits and sugary laden items and condiments are usually things that cost the most.
 Even though they qualify as high calorie foods, you’ll want to avoid eating a bunch of processed junk.